 Following the Closing, Elray agreed to provide support and assistance to the Company in connection with the building and launching of a fully operational casino operation utilizing the Purchased Assets, at no cost to the Company for a period of six months following the Closing, provided that such assistance shall not exceed 40 hours per week without the prior written approval of Elray (the "Post-Closing Assistance").
 To date, Elray has provided code and certain supporting material to the Company.
 The Post-Closing Assistance will also require Elray to assist the Company with obtaining payment gateways and licensing where required, acknowledging that the Company will require a front end (the "Front-End Development").
 Following the Closing, at the request and sole discretion of the Company, the Company may request Elray for an additional cost to help the Company complete the Front-End Development organically.
-The Company also has the option to request that Elray identify for the Company a vendor or vendors that would sell such a front end for one or more casinos that will operate on the Purchased Assets at a cost to be agreed between such vendor and the Company, in the Company's sole discretion.
+The Company also has the option to request that Elray identify for the Company, in the Company's sole discretion.
 As of the date of this filing, no such agreements have been entered into.
 The Company has sole discretion to determine which, if any, vendor it retains for the Front-End Development or in respect of a front-end acquisition.